Tri-County Diversity center to host multiple events

 The Tri-County Diversity center also includes a Pride shop with a variety of Pride items for sale like flags, stickers, jewelry and more.
 The center also has a display of artwork created by the LGBTQ+ community and its allies that are for sale.
 Every purchase from the center goes to help support the center’s mission of “uniting a community,” said Scanlon.

-The first event the Tri-County Diversity center will be hosting is a diversity movie night and a fundraiser for their youth program.
+The first event the Tri-County Diversity center hosted was a diversity movie night and a fundraiser for their youth program Tuesday evening.
 According to Scanlon, the movie “5B” was chosen to highlight October’s LGBT+ history month.
 The movie is an inspirational film honoring caretakers, nurses and community members, and how the LGBTQ+ community came together in support through comfort, protection and care of patients at Ward 5B in San Francisco during the height of the AIDS epidemic, said Scanlon.
-Diversity movie night will be on Tuesday, Oct.
-12, at 6:30 p.m. at the Lee Burrows Theatre in Marysville.
-This event is in-person and attendees must follow COVID-19 policies put in place by Yuba-Sutter Arts.

 “We host a movie a month that has an LGBTQ or a general theme of acceptance and sometimes we highlight other groups of minorities,” said Scanlon.